kmac1723/JS-Roguelike/Readme.md

         to restart the game.
     - Hunger system, with current hunger state displayed in the bottem left of the screen.
 Eat regularly to avoid death.
+    - Gain experience by killing enemies, and level up you stats!
+Enemies also get tougher and stronger the further down you go.
+    - Boss level!

 NOTE REGARDING TUTORIAL:
   The last update to the series was on November 25, 2013, and apparently has not been